AIMOS-inc/elector/README.md

 The goal of elector is to run the elections for AIMOS.

-  - `elector.R` contains a script that runs a mock election for president and vice president.
+  - `elector.R` contains a script that runs a mock election for all offices (for which there are ballots).

-  - `test-election.csv` contains the gently cleaned test ballots on which it depends.
+  - `test-election.csv` contains the raw test ballots on which it depends.

+  - `meta_election.csv` contains the metadata which allows cleaning of the test data.

   - `test-election.qsf` contains the qualtrics survey file that generated the data.